mayadata-io/oep-e2e/testplan/docs/director/authentication/directorAuth.md

 ### Scalability
 [WIP]

-- 500 Simultaneous login
+- 50000 Simultaneous login

 ### Performance
 [WIP]

-- Do we get response with success page after authentication with in 20 sec for 100 simultaneous login
+- Success page after authentication should be loaded with in 10 sec with 100 simultaneous login/sec

 ### Security
 Todo